0x6b/ccc-jj/README.md

 ## How It Works

 1. **Workspace Discovery**: Searches for a jj workspace starting from the specified directory
+2. **Change Detection**: Snapshots the working copy and compares its tree with the parent commit's tree to detect actual changes
-2. **Diff Extraction**: Runs `jj diff` to get the current changes
+3. **Diff Extraction**: Runs `jj diff` to get the current changes for message generation
-3. **Message Generation**: Calls Claude CLI with the diff to generate a conventional commit message
+4. **Message Generation**: Calls Claude CLI with the diff to generate a conventional commit message
-4. **Commit Creation**: Creates a new commit in jj with the generated message
+5. **Commit Creation**: Creates a new commit in jj with the generated message

+The tool intelligently prevents duplicate commits by comparing tree IDs - if the working copy tree matches the parent commit's tree, no commit is created.
+This handles jj's behavior of automatically creating new working-copy commits after each commit.

 ## Example Workflow